Cloud-SPAN/nerc-metagenomics04-polishing/_episodes/01-polishing-assembly.md

 In the [previous episode](https://cloud-span.github.io/metagenomics01-qc-assembly/03-assembly/index.html) we generated a draft assembly using Flye from our long read Nanopore data.

-Long reads can span regions which would would difficult to assemble with short reads such as regions with large repeats.
+Long reads can span regions which make them difficult to assemble with short reads such as regions with large repeats.
 Despite this, some long reads will be misassembled.
-In addition, the base accuracy of long reads is lower than that short reads and some bases will be incorrectly assigned.
+In addition, the base accuracy of long reads is lower than that of short reads and some bases will be incorrectly assigned.
 Consequently it is common to correct these errors known as "polishing" an assembly.
 We will use two polishing strategies:
 1. Polishing with long reads using [Medaka](https://github.com/nanoporetech/medaka).
 This maps the raw long reads to the assembly to identify contigs that have been incorrectly joined.
 2. Polishing with short reads using [Pilon](https://github.com/broadinstitute/pilon) which uses the more accurate short read data to correct incorrectly called bases in the assembly.
 More detail on the advantages and disadvantages of short and long read sequencing is covered in our [Statistically useful experimental design](https://cloud-span.github.io/experimental_design00-overview/) workshop in [Platform choice](https://cloud-span.github.io/experimental_design01-principles/01-platform/index.html).

-#### Polishing with short reads
+### Polishing with short reads

 <img width="525" height="307" src="{{ page.root }}/fig/04_polishing_diagram_v1.png" alt="Diagram showing overlap of reads for polishing" /> &nbsp; &nbsp; &nbsp;